 Did you know that experts estimate there will be 1.4 million computing jobs open in 2020 and only 400,000 students to fill them?
 Since 2013, Computer Science Education Week has been held during the second week of December.
 This week is designed to make students and teachers more aware of computer science and the importance of building computing skills at an early age.
-While enrolling all students in regular coding and other computer science classes may be the ideal solution, you can still take small steps towards encouraging students to take notice of computer science and how much fun it can be.
+While enrolling all students in regular coding and other computer science classes may be the ideal solution, you can still take small steps to encourage students to take notice of computer science and help them discover how much fun it can be.
 Here’s our pick of activities to promote computer science education.

 Participate in an Hour of Code

 In 2014, the Hour of Code gained a lot of publicity when President Obama sat down to join students as part of the event.
 This year, and all year long, you can also participate in an hour of code.
 Organize your own Hour of Code event at your school or join up with an existing group.
 If you’re not sure of what you’re doing, search for local volunteers to come work with your students during the event.
 For a less formal option, simply have your students complete one of the coding tutorials available through Code.org where they code with popular characters from Star Wars, Minecraft, or even Anna and Elsa from Frozen.

 Don’t be afraid to go beyond an Hour of Code either.
 Many different apps and websites offer a series of lessons designed to teach students how to code or to think in ways that are related to the language of coding.
 A few of them to try in your classroom include: